Ukraine latest: Moscow says 'no concrete plans' for Putin-Biden summit | DW | 21.02.2022

 Biden's press secretary said the meeting with Putin (right) can only happen if Moscow does not invade Ukraine

+"Of course, we do not rule it out," Peskov said, noting that a meeting was "possible if the heads of state consider it appropriate."

+Peskov also said that Russia's Foreign Minister Sergey Lavrov could meet his Western counterparts this week, including US State Secretary Anthony Blinken and French Foreign Minister Jean-Yves Le Drian.

-US president Joe Biden and Russia's Vladimir Putin agreed to a proposal by France's Emanuel Macron to hold a US-Russia summit on Ukraine, the French Elysee Palace and the White House said.
+Hours before,the French Elysee Palace and the White House said that US president Joe Biden and Russia's Vladimir Putin agreed to a proposal to hold a US-Russia summit on Ukraine.

 Both Biden and Putin, whom Macron spoke to in separate phone calls on Sunday, have "each accepted the principle of such a summit," the Elysee said in a statement early Monday.